jsightapi/online-editor-frontend/README.md

 - Download document also in MarkDown, PDF, and DOCX formats.
 - Quick Help built into the editor allows you to quickly access the necessary information on the JSight API language without leaving the editor.
-- Converting the JSight specification to OpenAPI and vice versa.
+- Converting the OpenAPI specification to JSight.
 - Automatic generation of API clients and API server stubs.
 - Support for other types of API: gRPC, Kafka, RabbitMQ, WebSocket.
 - Sending test requests to the API.